Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 - Brown's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- On the glass, the Heat are ranked sixth in the NBA, conceding 41.9 rebounds per game.
+- On the glass, the Heat are sixth in the NBA, allowing 41.9 rebounds per game.

 Jaylen Brown vs. the Heat